cookieBytez/experimentDesign/README.md

 # Recreation of the paper "Learning Recommendations from User Actions in the Item-poor Insurance Domain"

 This repository aims to recreate the findings from "Learning Recommendations from User Actions in the Item-poor Insurance Domain" by Simone Borg Bruun, Maria Maistro, and Christina Lioma.
 It contains adapted code from the [author's repository](https://github.com/simonebbruun/cross-sessions_RS).
+This repository is supplementary to our report (DOI: 10.5281/zenodo.14790070)

 ## File Structure